-4. Release the left mouse button once the toolbar is out of the drawing area.
+4. Once the rectangle has changed shape, release the left mouse button.
 The rectangle changes to the Zoom toolbar, which is now positioned off the drawing area without its title bar.

 This procedure is called docking a toolbar.
-Notice how the Standard and Object Properties toolbars have no title bars-they are docked.
+Notice how the Standard and other toolbars at the top of the drawing area have no title bars-they are docked.